 It is the amount of money it takes to get a lead for your business.
 You can calculate this by dividing your total cost by the number of leads you got from your campaign.
-It is important that you keep track of this in order to know whether or not campaigns are profitable.
+You must keep track of this to know whether or not campaigns are profitable.

 “Ad rank is an estimate of how likely it is that your ad will be shown when someone searches with the keywords or terms you’ve chosen.
 The higher your ad rank, the more likely it is that your ad will show above those of competitors when relevant searches are made.”

 “The Keyword Planner provides keyword and cost-per-click (CPC) data for your search campaigns.
 Use the tool to discover new keywords and estimate the campaign’s performance.

 Average Cost Per Click